 What's the Best Ceiling Fan?

-Summer is synonymous with ceiling fans.
-You might think that you can just pick out any ceiling fan and it’ll get the job done, but we’re here to burst that bubble.
-As it turns out, choosing the best ceiling fan can be a nuanced process.
-We’re here to guide your choice of which ceiling fan is the best for your home.
+You might think you can just pick out any new ceiling fan and it’ll get the job done, but we’re here to burst that bubble.
+As it turns out, the right choice can be a nuanced process.
+Whether you’re replacing an existing fan or installing a new one outright, we’re here to help you make an educated, informed choice.

 Number of Blades

-The number of blades your ceiling fan has will impact the drag, speed, strength, noise and much more.
-You might think that the more blades, the better.
-More is not always better, however, and it’s important you understand how the number of blades will affect your fan’s performance.
+The number of blades your ceiling fan has will impact several performance factors including its drag, speed, strength and noise.
+You might think that the more blades, the better your fan will be.
+However, that is not necessarily the case.

-Fans with fewer blades have less drag and so spin faster and can move more air.
-This means they create a stronger wind effect which can feel cooler.
-Fewer blades also mean the fan itself is lighter, and so uses less energy to spin and can be more cost-effective.
+Fans with fewer blades have less drag.
+This allows them to spin faster and generate more air movement.
+This means they create a stronger wind effect which can give the feeling of cool air in the room.
+Fewer blades also mean the fan itself is lighter.
+Less weight means the fan uses less energy to spin and can be more cost-effective.

-Alternatively, as the number of blades increases, the amount of noise created decreases.
+That being said, you will get closer to whisper-quiet operation as the number of blades increases.
 Fans with more blades are more balanced which also helps keep them quieter.
 But more blades can also mean a higher cost.

-If you’re after a quieter fan for your bedroom or living room, it might be worth investing in 4 or 5 fan blades.
+But if you’re after the perfect “good night’s sleep” fan for your bedroom, you’d be better off with a 4 or 5-bladed ceiling fan.
 While these might be more expensive upfront and have marginally more expensive running costs, this is made up for by the quieter experience.

 Ceiling Fan Design

-From the functionality to the blade material, there are a number of things to think about when it comes to your fan’s design.
+From the functionality to the blade material, there are numerous factors to consider when it comes to your fan’s design.

-Your ceiling fan can have a big impact on the overall aesthetic of your home too.
-Whether you’re after a modern and sleek fan design, a statement piece or just want something basic, this is also something to consider.
+More than just providing a gentle breeze, your ceiling fan can have a big impact on the overall aesthetic of your home too.
+Whether you’re after a modern aesthetic (flush mount ceiling fans are great for this), a statement piece or just want something basic, this is also something to consider.

+And what about the functionality of your ceiling fan?
+Would you be happy with a model that uses a pull cord to turn it off and on?
+Or would you prefer one with a wall switch or remote control operation?
 What about a ceiling fan with an integrated light?
-Many modern fans combine both your ceiling fan and an LED light into one fixture which you control from a wall switch.
+Many modern fans combine the ceiling fan with an LED light kit into one fixture that you control from a wall switch.

 When picking out the best ceiling fans for your home you will need to take all these design features into consideration.

-No, we’re not talking about the iconic Australian rock band, unfortunately.
+No, we’re unfortunately not talking about the iconic Australian rock band.
 We’re talking about the different types of electrical currents!

 There are two types of current when it comes to electrical systems – alternating current (AC) and direct current (DC).
-Most ceiling fans are AC, however more and more DC fans are reaching the Australian market.
+Most ceiling fans are AC; however, a growing number of fans with a DC motor are reaching the Australian market.

 Power companies provide us with AC electricity.
 This can flow in both directions.
 DC only flows in one direction.
 The main idea behind DC ceiling fans is that by converting your AC power to DC, you can save energy.